 - Will the object be handled?
 If so, it should be painted with enamel/oil paint.
 Acrylic paint will need special sealers to allow repeated handling.

-- Is the object porous, does air get through?
+- Is the object porous or does air get through?
 Acrylic paint works best where air passes freely through the object.
 On plastics or metals, acrylic paint will only survive if it is painted on top of a sealing base coat.